 So how does a sannyasin, or swami, live out this life of monistic renunciation?
 Does it mean a callous disregard for family and loved ones?
 Does it mean celibacy?
 Does it mean slaving for the guru?
 Or doing weird cultic things every day?
 Nope, none of those things.
 What we renounce most of all is of the sense of neediness.
 We renounce the idea that one’s identity comes from the accident of birth or social situation.
 The people in a sannyasin’s life are there to love – not to relate to dependently or from social identity.
 Celibacy is the norm.
 Sannyasins are not slaves, they are hugely independent, precisely because the sense of neediness and self-identification with roles is relinquished.
 Often swamis stay with their guru and support the guru’s work.
 Just as traditionally, some wander off on their own.
 And since it is not an ordination, there are no Rules of the Order that would be the case in most religious communities.

 A solitary state

 The predominant aspect of sannyas is that it is a solitary state, even if the swami is busy with people from dawn to dusk or beyond.
 The word “swami” itself reflects that.
 The root meaning of the word is that the individual will put nothing whatsoever between self and the divine.
+Or rather, between self and reality – “the divine” is a separative conceptual term.
 And the fundamental course of learning is the swami’s own consciousness.
 It is a profound enquiry into truth and reality.

 Monism rules, ok

-Finally, the beauty of monism is that every person, every thing, every situation, is an experience of the One Divine adorable Self.
+Finally, the beauty of monism is that every person, every thing, every situation, is an experience of the One vast Self.
 When this suddenly catches you and blows away the edges of your grasping little self, you are indeed a swami, Brahmin ceremony or not.